 The design of the HR trial investigating the induction regimen Clo/Cyc/Eto had to be modified due to recently reported preliminary adverse data.
 The Trial Committee (TC) decided to investigate the proteasome inhibitor Bortezomib instead, which had shown an attractive profile in paediatric relapsed ALL.
-An innovative covariate-adjusted response-adaptive (CARA) randomised design has been developed by the statistics team from Oxford, allowing for early stopping in case of superiority/futility and a flexible randomisation rate based o interim analysis results.
+An innovative covariate-adjusted response-adaptive (CARA) randomised design has been developed by the statistics team from Oxford, allowing for early stopping in case of superiority/futility and a flexible randomisation rated based o interim analysis results.
 The study protocol has been written and agreed by the TC and the involved parties.
-The study has been submitted to and accepted by the authorities via the voluntary harmonized procedure (VHP).
-Several changes required by national Ethics committees and a revised Investigational Brochure for Bortezomib required a 1st substantial amendment of the HR protocol before starting the trial.
-An investigational window implemented at the end of consolidation is being used for investigation of the importance of the CD3/19 directed bispecific monoclonal antibody Blinatumomab compared to the standard chemotherapy regimen HC3 in a study conducted by the manufacturer Amgen.
+The study is now submitted to authorities via the voluntary harmonized procedure (VHP) and then further processed using the pathways established with the SR study.

-Figure 0.5: IntReALL HR 2010 protocol overview, new design randomizing ALL-RE3 backbone (R3Mitox) ± Bortezomib (B), modified BFM HR courses (mHR1-3), optional investigational window, stem-cell transplantation (SCT)
+Figure 5: IntReALL HR 2010 protocol overview, new design randomizing ALL-RE3 backbone (R3Mitox) ± Bortezomib (B), modified BFM HR courses (mHR1-3), optional investigational window, stem-cell transplantation (SCT)

 Standardized diagnostic procedures, reference laboratories, and a virtual tissue bank for patient material have been established in all participating countries.
-The virtual tissue bank is implemented on the SCOPELAND technology data base system, which is already established locally by several participating partners.
 A comprehensive strategy for biologic research has been agreed with several projects on pathogenesis of the disease, new risk factors and targets for new drugs.
-The company ServiceXS renamed to GenomeScan is analysing a comprehensive list of relevant candidate genes in leukaemia samples generated from IntReALL patients for genetic screening.
+A new company ServiceXS replacing the partner PopGenTech has been selected and is testing candidate genes for genetic screening.
 An improved genetic classification of childhood relapsed ALL has been established.

-Figure 0.6: Structure of biologic research and flow of research data
+Figure 6: Structure of biologic research and flow of research data